NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 **Source IP:** 37.19.221.238
 **Target:** Campbell (172.16.17.213)

 **Hypothesis:** A malicious external threat actor sucessfully gained access to the user Campbells (172.16.17.213) endpoint by use of RDP brute-force attacks, the malicious actor then used system discovery commands after logging into the device.

 **Evidence:**

-- Multiple failed RDP login attempts that came from the external IP 37.19.221.238 against user Campbell (172.16.17.213) on port 3389.
+* Multiple failed RDP login attempts that came from the external IP 37.19.221.238 against user Campbell (172.16.17.213) on port 3389.
-- The failed login attempts were targeted towards multiple usernames, including test, guest, root, and LetsDefend.
+* The failed login attempts were targeted towards multiple usernames, including test, guest, root, and LetsDefend.
-- A successful RDP logon (Event ID 4624, Logon Type 10) occurred after the failed login attempts.
+* A successful RDP logon (Event ID 4624, Logon Type 10) occurred after the failed login attempts.
-- After the successful RDP login, cmd.exe was created on the affected endpoint.
+* After the successful RDP login, cmd.exe was created on the affected endpoint.
-- Event ID 4688 logs showed cmd.exe launching HOSTNAME.EXE with the hostname command.
+* Event ID 4688 logs showed cmd.exe launching HOSTNAME.EXE with the hostname command.
-- Event ID 4688 logs also showed cmd.exe launching net.exe using the command net time \\EC2AMAZ-ILGVOIN.
+* Event ID 4688 logs also showed cmd.exe launching net.exe using the command net time \EC2AMAZ-ILGVOIN.
+* The source IP 37.19.221.238 was flagged by external malware analysis tools as malicious.

+**Analysis:**

-- The net time command was used to query system information, such as time, indicating a System Time Discovery activity.
+* The net time command was used to query system information, such as time, indicating a System Time Discovery activity.
-- The initial alert trigger was identified as a possible System Time Discovery attempt.
+* The initial alert trigger was identified as a possible System Time Discovery attempt.
-- Post-login discovery activity occurred shortly after the successful RDP authentication, this supports that the brute-force attack resulted in unauthorized access to Campbells endpoint.
+* Post-login discovery activity occurred shortly after the successful RDP authentication, this supports that the brute-force attack resulted in unauthorized access to Campbells endpoint.
-- The source IP 37.19.221.238 was flagged by external malware analysis tools as malicious.

 **Classification:** True Positive - Malicious